MiniatureBuildings.co.uk : Exploring model buildings of all sizes and styles

 Welcome.
 If you have not visited Minature Buildings before can I suggest you begin with my Aims and Scope article or at the Home Page.
 If you have visited before - welcome back.
 I hope this article is of interest to you.

 I think Wallis Manor fits, just, inside the mostly card and paper definition.
 Or maybe not.
 It's not an issue for me.
 I'm not purist and there are several sorts of wood used, and some plastic strip.
 But it is 'scratch built'.
-The only bought-in components are the Scalescenes slate roof texture and the ??????.
+The only bought-in components are the Scalescenes slate roof texture and the grass scatter.

 The core of the project is a hand-crafted wall and window texture laboriously designed in Photoshop Express - a program I am very happy with.
 The original inspiration was a random Georgian House found with a Google Images search.
 I'm afraid I have no idea where it is.
 Way outside my range it is pretty much my dream house.
 The main frontage has been copied as closely as I coud but the sub-basement and the door portico have been abandoned as I went along.
 The roof detail owes more to another photo.